 How does a novated lease work?

-A novated lease is a three-way agreement between an employee, their employer, and a leasing company.
-Part of the employee's salary is used to lease the car, allowing payments to be made from pre-tax income.
+With a novated lease part of your salary is used to lease the car, allowing a portion of the payment to be made from pre-tax income.

 Here’s what's involved:

-If you’re interested in getting started, the first step is requesting a quote from our team who will talk you through what’s involved based on your situation and the car you have in mind.
+If you’re interested in getting started, the first step is to calculate your novated lease costs, or if you want a more detailed (but still quick!) estimate you can request a quote from our team who will talk you through what’s involved based on your situation and the car you have in mind.

 If I get a novated lease, who owns the car?